 - Pound the chicken pieces thin, using a meat pounder.

-- Dip each piece into the egg mixture, shaking excess off, then dredge in the almond meal, pressing to adhere until well-coated.
+- Dip each chicken piece into the egg mixture, shaking the excess off, then dredge in the almond meal, pressing to adhere until well-coated.

 - After making 4 tenders, add the remaining almond meal to the bowl and prepare the remaining four chicken tenders.

 - Heat 2 tablespoons of the oil in a large skillet over medium-high heat, about 4 minutes.

 - Place half the chicken tenders in the hot oil and fry about 3 minutes per side, until golden brown.
 Place on paper towels to drain.

 - Carefully wipe the skillet using paper towels, add the remaining oil, and fry the second batch.
 Serve immediately.